ScilifelabDataCentre/pathogens-portal/content/english/news/neanderthal_gene_data_driven.md

 The researchers Zeberg and Pääbo have shared their results early via pre-print services ([bioRXiv](https://www.biorxiv.org/)) and gained large attention.

-*The project was founded by The Max Planck Society and the NOMIS Foundation.*
+*The project was funded by The Max Planck Society and the NOMIS Foundation.*

 #### Article